MichaelCurrin/dev-cheatsheets/cheatsheets/shell/scripting/conditionals.md

 # Conditionals

+This does not cover `if` statements but rather just checks to be used inside conditions like `if` statements.

-See also [Control flow][] section for more info on how to do tests and if statements.
+See also [Control flow][] section for more info on how to do tests and `if` statements.

 [Control flow]: {% link cheatsheets/shell/scripting/control-flow.md %}

-## String condtions
+## String conditions

 ### Empty